vitormesquita/MSession/README.md

 ## Session

-Session module contains all classes to manage an app session and all this module runs around the `SessionManager<T: MUser>` class.
+Session module contains all classes to manage an app session and all this module runs around the `SessionManager<T: AnyObject>` class.
 This class is in charge to deal with ***create, update, expire and logout*** app session.

-SessionManager by default needs a `NSObject & NSCoding` object to save on session.
+SessionManager by default needs a `AnyObject` to save on session.
 This object will be your "user" or "client" into application.

 So basically to use this module you need to have a instance of this class ***(normally is a shared instance)***.